rancher/rancher/updatecli/README.md

 Local testing of manifests require:

-1. The updatecli binary that can be download from [updatecli/updatecli#releases].
+1. The updatecli binary that can be downloaded from [updatecli/updatecli#releases].
 Test only with the latest stable version.
    1. Always run locally with the command `diff`, that will show the changes without actually applying them.